 The sedentary lifestyle, unfortunately, also has a negative influence on the bowel movements and the health of the intestines.
 People who spend more time sitting, for example those who have office jobs, present a higher risk of constipation and hemorrhoids.
 Physical activity can keep your bowels functioning normally, not to mention reduce the risk of cancer.

 People who are overweight or obese can suffer from abnormal bowel movements.
-Researchers have even found a connection between obesity and the irritable bowel syndrome.
+Researchers have even found a connection between obesity and irritable bowel syndrome.
 This occurs in people who follow a low-fiber diet, high in carbs and saturated fats.
 Diet changes and physical exercise can help one lose weight and return to healthy bowel movements.

-Stay Organized with the App
+Stay Organized with the Bowel Movement Tracker App

 Based on the health report derived from your diary entries, you will be able to see if your intestines are functioning as they should or if there are worrying symptoms to further investigate.
 Your doctor can rely on the report to suggest nutritional changes, test you for food intolerances or other underlying conditions.